-AECOM Alternativ Comparison of Impa Table 7-1 cts and Mitigation Conclusions: 2008 versus 2004 Bas seline M ative B (Summary 2008 Base line Analysis ces" and "Cultural Resources" section of this EIR) aseline Area of Significant Description of Potential Impact Mitigation Measures 2004 Baseline Analysis AECOM AECOM Topock Compressor Station Final Remedy FEIR, Vol.II EIR Alternative Baseline Analysis Pursuant to the Settlement Agreement7-8 January 18, 2011 January 18, 2011 Impact Description of Potential Impact to special-status birds and their habitat, as well as the desert tortoise.
-This impact is potentially significant.
-Mitigation Measures designed to avoid direct or indirect effects habitat and nesting habitat for other special-status species to the extent feasible.
-DTSC shall guarantee will ensure compliance with all preconstruction and construction phase avoidance measures identified during this process and included in any design plans.
+Table 7-1 Comparison of Impacts and Mitigation Conclusions: 2008 versus 2004 Baseline 2008 Baseline Analysis (Summary ces" and "Cultural Resources" section of this EIR) 0004 B Area of Significant Impact Description of Potential Impact Mitigation Measures 2004 Baseline Analysis to special-status birds and their habitat, as well as the desert tortoise.
+This impact is potentially significant. designed to avoid direct or indirect effects habitat and nesting habitat for other special-status species to the extent feasible.
+DTSC shall guarantee compliance with all preconstruction and construction phase avoidance measures identified during this process and included in any design plans.
 Vegetation removal and other activities shall be timed to avoid the nesting season for special-status bird species that may be present.
 The nesting cycle for most birds in this region spans from March 15 through September 30.
 Preconstruction breeding surveys shall be conducted during the general nesting period, which encompasses the period from March 15 to September 30, if the final design of the project could result in disturbance or loss of active nests of special-status bird species.
 If vegetation removal or other disturbance related to implementation of the project is required during the nesting season, focused surveys for active nests of special-status birds shall be conducted prior to initiating such activities.
 A qualified biologist shall conduct preconstruction surveys to identify active nests that could be affected.
 The appropriate area to be surveyed and timing of the survey may vary depending on the activity and species that could be affected.
-For the Yuma clapper rail, the preconstruction areas, in accordance with the substantive policies of USFWS, including those set out in USFWS protocols.
+For the Yuma clapper rail, the preconstruction surveys shall specifically identify habitat within 300 feet of construction areas, in accordance with the substantive policies of USFWS, including those set out in USFWS protocols.
 Before the initiation of project elements that could result in disturbance of active nests or nesting pairs of other special-status birds, a qualified biologist shall be consulted to identify appropriate measures to minimize adverse impacts during the construction phase of the project.
-If deemed appropriate for the final project design because of the potential for impacts, minimization measures will include focusing construction activities that must be conducted during the nesting season to less-sensitive periods in the nesting cycle, implementing buffers around active nests of special-status affected, impacts on other special-status bird species (e.g., crissal thrasher [ Toxostoma bendirei ]) could occur; therefore, these impacts would be potentially significant under the 2004 baseline scenario.
-These potential impacts would not differ when comparing an analysis using a 2004 baseline to an analysis using the baseline at the time the NOP was issued (May 2008) because the construction of the IM-3 Facility did not affect these habitats.
-It should be noted that habitat for several of the bird species addressed in Chapter 4 are not present on the IM-3 site (i.e., southwestern willow flycatcher [ Empidonax trailii extimus ], and Yuma clapper rail [ Rallus longirostris yumanensis ]).
+If deemed appropriate for the final project design because of the potential for impacts, minimization measures will include focusing construction activities that must be conducted during the nesting season to less-sensitive periods in the nesting cycle, implementing affected, impacts on other special-status is species (e.g., crissal thrasher [Toxostoma bendirei]) could occur; therefore, these impacts would be potentially significant under the 2004 baseline scenario.
+These potential impacts would not differ when comparing an analysis using a 2004 basel to an analysis using the baseline at the tin the NOP was issued (May 2008) because construction of the IM-3 Facility did not affect these habitats.
+It should be noted thabitat for several of the bird species addressed in Chapter 4 are not present on IM-3 site (i.e., southwestern willow flycatcher [Empidonax trailii extimus], at Yuma clapper rail [Rallus longirostris yumanensis]).